shinyquagsire23/monado/doc/targets.md

-All methods of `xrt_instance` are required, though the `get_prober` method may output a null pointer if the instance is not using a prober, and targets that do not need compositing may stub out the `create_fd_compositor` method to always return an error.
+All methods of `xrt_instance` are required, though the `get_prober` method may output a null pointer if the instance is not using a prober, and targets that do not need compositing may stub out the `create_native_compositor` method to always return an error.
 A fully-featured implementation is in `src/targets/common/target_instance.c`, which calls `xrt_prober_create_with_lists` passing the common `target_lists` variable to include all supported devices.